freelawproject/free.law/content/pages/fuenchem.md

 Since November 2017, when we [released a new and vastly improved version of RECAP][changes], "Fuenchem" has been contacting numerous journalists and individuals.
 His typical approach is to identify somebody that supports Free Law Project publicly, either on Twitter or elsewhere, and to send that person emails listing his grievances and encouraging that person to spread the word.

-Since that time, he has also approached numerous journalists and individuals that are important in the legal tech world and encouraged them write articles or otherwise spread the word.
+In addition to contacting our supporters, he has also approached numerous journalists and individuals that are important in the legal world and encouraged them write articles or otherwise spread the word.
 Of the many journalists that "Fuenchem" has contacted, only one has chosen to write an article, despite many of them discussing the topic with our executive director, Michael Lissner.

 The article that was written explains the changes that were made to RECAP in detail, and has several quotes from our executive director and others explaining the situation.
 It serves as a good place to get some background: